MillzyDev/Boneject/README.md

 # Boneject
 A BONELAB mod that provides a basic Ninject implementation and wrapper for use in the game.
+This can be useful for mods that do a lot of things with a lot of concrete dependencies; Ninject can manage those for you.

-This project is still in active development, as such the only available module install locations are App, MenuStartup and MenuVoidG114.
-More will be added in time, I would just rather iron out bugs before expanding it.
+This project is still in active development, there are not as many locations as there could be.
+More will be added in time or as I need them.
+If you'd like to use Boneject in a location that it currently does not support, please DM me on Discord (`Millzy#8418`) and I can add it for you.
+Or if you prefer, open a PR to add it in on the GitHub repository.

 ### This is installed, do I need it?
 Probably!
 For the mods that do implement this, it will most likely be essential.